copyrite/LwotcMinimalText/XComGame.md

 * {% AP1 NTE %}

 ## Impersonal Edge
-Gain a stack of Impersonal Edge and reduce your Shadow cooldown by 1 when you kill with a Throwing Knife. +20 Aim per stack.
+Gain a stack of Impersonal Edge and reduce your Shadow cooldown by 1 when you kill with a Throwing Knife. +20 aim per stack.
 Each stack has a 3 turn duration.

 ## Implacable
 Once per turn, when you kill an enemy, you gain a movement action.

 ## Impulse
-+10 Aim and +10 Crit chance if you have moved this turn.
++10 aim and +10 crit chance if you have moved this turn.
 * TODO: Until the start of your turn, right?

 ## Incinerator